KZ2X Packet Node Description

 AX.25 traffic is most commonly tunneled over IP using two protocols: AXIP, which defines an IP protocol type for tunneled AX.25 traffic, and AXUDP, which embeds AX.25 frames in UDP packets.

 Of the two, there is little reason to prefer AXIP.
-While AXUDP does add a small amount of overhead in the form of a UDP header, this is negligible (8 octets) and AXUDP has the significant advantage of port addressibility compatibility with network software that works with UDP and not AXIP.
+While AXUDP does add a small amount of overhead in the form of a UDP header, this is negligible (8 octets) and AXUDP has the significant advantages of port addressibility and compatibility with network software that works with UDP, but not AXIP.
 Furthermore, the two have the same characteristics with respect to reliability and delivery guarantees.

-AXIP has sigificant issues with respect to tranversing firewalls and the like and is just as unreliable as AXUDP (AXIP frames, after all, are just IP datagrams).
+AXIP has sigificant issues with respect to tranversing firewalls and the like and is just as unreliable as AXUDP (AXIP frames, after all, are just IP datagrams, which are connectionless and unreliable, by design).

 AXIP should probably be retired and phased out in favor of AXUDP.